 regular assessor updates and revalidation.

-If you have not visited this site before or you are undertaking a mentorship course please take some time to read the different sections, otherwise feel free to skip directly to your desired section.
+Support centre: There is an update quiz section within this resource and once completed you will gain a certificate to show you are up-to-date and eligible to remain on the live register.
+If you have not visited this site before or you are undertaking a mentorship course please take some time to read the different sections, otherwise, feel free to skip directly to your desired section.

 Certain sections of this resource require sound; you will need to ensure that your machine is able to play sound (i.e. you will need speakers or headphones).

-- reflected on your current role as a mentor/PPE
+- Reflect on your current role in supervising and assessing students